from pathlib import Path

 = [MarkdownFile.from_vault_note(note) for note in notes]

-notation_notes for note in notation_notes:
+notation_notes for note, mf in zip(notes, note_mfs)

 Again, notes